bpg/terraform-provider-proxmox/docs/index.md

 # Proxmox Provider

-This provider for [Terraform](https://www.terraform.io/) is used to interact with resources supported by [Proxmox](https://www.proxmox.com/en/).
+This provider for [Terraform](https://www.terraform.io/) is used for interacting with resources supported by [Proxmox](https://www.proxmox.com/en/).
 The provider needs to be configured with the proper endpoints and credentials before it can be used.

 Use the navigation to the left to read about the available resources.